gchq/stroom-docs/content/en/docs/_index.md

 > Documentation release version: **{{< build-version >}}**
 >
 > To see the documentation for other versions of Stroom click the version drop-down at the top of the screen.

+{{% note %}}
+This documentation is being continually updated to keep it in step with Stroom however some sections may have been written for older versions of Stroom.
+This means that screenshots, UI elements or content may be out of date relative to Stroom {{< param "version" >}}.
+{{% /note %}}